Weylan Harding

-Weylan Harding (born 1972-01-05 in Houston, Texas) is the former head coach of the New York Dragons of the Arena Football League.
+Weylan Harding (born January 5, 1972) is an American former professional football coach and player.
+He was the head coach of the New York Dragons of the Arena Football League.

-High school years
+Early life

 Harding attended Klein High School in Spring, Texas and was a student and a letterman in football.
 In football, he was an All-Conference selection and an All-Greater Houston selection.
 He attended Iowa State University, where he played defense on the school's football team.
 He majored in English.

 Playing career

 In his playing career, he was a defensive specialist for the Iowa Barnstormers (now the Dragons), the former Nashville Kats (now the Georgia Force), the now-defunct Portland Forest Dragons, and the Buffalo Destroyers (now the Columbus Destroyers).
 He retired as a player in 2000.

 Coaching career

 At the start of the 2005 season, Harding's first year leading the Dragons, he was 33 years old, making him the second youngest head coach in the history of the league.
 He had previously worked in the Buffalo Destroyers organization starting in 2000.
 After the Destroyers moved to Columbus, Ohio he became the team's defensive coordinator in 2002 and returned in 2004.